GTK-teaching/plasmabio.github.io/index.md

 First instances of Plasma are designed for the needs of teachers and students of the European Master of Genetics at Université de Paris.
 They provide an authentic experience of the actual genomic and bioinformatic analyses performed in research labs.

 # PlasmaBio
 PlasmaBio is the leading organization of the Plasma project.
-It is composed of
+It is composed of:

-### Claire Vandiedonck
+#### Claire Vandiedonck

 - Associate professor at Université de Paris
 - Research interest: genetics of autoimmune and inflammatory diseases, regulation of immune gene expression